chipsalliance/firrtl/spec/spec.md

 ### Scoping

-The conditional statement creates a new *scope* within each of its `when` and `else` branches.
+The conditional statement creates a new *scope* within each of its `when`{.firrtl} and `else`{.firrtl} branches.
 It is an error to refer to any component declared within a branch after the branch has ended.
 As mention in section [11](#namespaces), circuit component declarations in a module must be unique within the module's flat namespace; this means that shadowing a component in an enclosing scope with a component of the same name inside a conditional statement is not allowed.

 ### Conditional Last Connect Semantics {#conditional_last_connect}